Home > Tours > UK Tours > Journeys: Discover Scotland

 Included Experiences

-• Isle of Sky Day Visit: Experience a full-day trip to the Isle of Sky.
-Take in the beautiful Eilean Donan Castle for a photo stop before continuing on to Sligachan, a small settlement with views of the Black Cuillin mountains.
-Transfer to Dunvegan Castle, known to be occupied by the same family for more than 800 years, then to Skeabost, at the head of the sea loch, and finish off in Portree.
+• Isle of Skye Day Visit: Experience a full-day trip to the Isle of Skye.
+Take in the beautiful Eilean Donan Castle for a photo stop before continuing to Sligachan, a small settlement with views of the Black Cuillin mountains.
+Transfer to Dunvegan Castle, known to be occupied by the same family for more than 800 years.
+Finish off in Portree, the vibrant heart of the Isle of Skye, which blends stunning coastal beauty with Gaelic culture, historic charm, and a welcoming harbor once visited by Scottish kings.

 • Free Time: Enjoy some free time to explore in Portree, the main town on the Isle of Skye.
 This bustling port and thriving cultural centre is full of things to do, from walking along the shoreline, to having a dram of whiskey in the local pub.

 In the morning, depart for Glasgow.
-Pass through the untamed wildness of Glencoe and the Scottish Highlands, stopping at incredible vistas along the way, like the Three Sisters Viewpoint.
-Arrive at Loch Lomond, where you can relax and get lunch on your own.
+Pass through the untamed wildness of Glencoe and the Scottish Highlands, stopping at incredible vistas along the way.
 In the afternoon, embark on a boat cruise on Loch Lomond from the village of Luss.
 Sail south around the islands passing the ‘Narrows’—a winding stretch of water separating Inchconnachan and Inchtavannach Islands—and enjoy live commentary with tales and fascinating facts about the lake.
 Arrive in Glasgow in the evening and enjoy dinner on your own in this vibrant city.

 Accommodation: Radisson Blu Hotel Glasgow